sudsho/leetcode-solutions/notes/templates-2024.md

 - knuth optimization for matrix-chain-like O(n^3) -> O(n^2).
 - KMP failure function for shortest period type problems.
 - two pointers for "at most k distinct" then subtract.
+- another reminder: when in doubt, prefix sums.